Your free business.com+ membership unlocks exclusive tech deals and advisor support

 2. Wave Accounting

-Wave Accounting has a completely free plan, making it a great budget-friendly choice for freelancers, solopreneurs and small businesses.
+Wave Accounting offers a free starter plan, making it a great budget-friendly choice for freelancers, solopreneurs and small businesses.
 However, you’ll need to pay for the platform’s credit card payment processing and payroll features.
 There’s also a low-cost Pro plan with additional capabilities.

-Wave is easy to use and provides essential accounting tools, invoicing tools, e-commerce checkout features and a dedicated Etsy integration.
+Wave is easy to use and provides essential accounting features, invoicing tools, e-commerce checkout capabilities and a dedicated Etsy integration.
 However, this platform isn’t the best choice if you need project management solutions, time tracking or third-party integrations.
 If these functions are important to you, you’ll likely need to explore Wave accounting software alternatives.

 Key features of Wave Accounting